New & Used Volkswagen Tiguan: In Depth

 GET A FREE PRICE QUOTE

-The VW Tiguan is a compact crossover vehicle that provides a good sedan replacement in a taller package.
-The Tiguan looks like a sized-down version of the Touareg, but they're very different vehicles.
-While the Touareg SUV offers more rugged construction and off-road ability, the Tiguan is essentially a tall wagon–a crossover–and competes with the Honda CR-V, Toyota RAV4, Hyundai Tucson, and the Chevrolet Equinox.
+The Volkswagen Tiguan is a compact crossover that ombines the functionality of a sedan into a taller package.
+Although the Tiguan may look like a smaller version of the Touareg, the two are very different cars: the Touareg is a ruggedly constructed SUV with off-roading ability, and the Tiguan is a tall wagon that competes with the Honda CR-V, Toyota RAV4, Hyundai Tucson, and the Chevrolet Equinox.

 See our full review of the 2015 Volkswagen Tiguan for detailed observations and advice, as well as pricing, specs, and many more photos.